 A key factor in the success of healthy built environment collaborative initiatives is shared understanding of the important influence that our environment has on population health, and the role each stakeholder has to play.

-PPH coordinates the BC Healthy Built Environment Alliance (HBEA), a cross-sectoral of leaders interested in professional development and collaborative action for healthier, more livable communities.
-HBEA membership includes regional health authorities, Ministry of Health, local governments, planners and community organizations.
+PPH coordinates the BC Healthy Built Environment Alliance (HBEA), a cross-sectoral network of leaders interested in shared learning and practice discussions intended to support local actions for healthier communities.
+HBEA membership includes representatives from regional health authorities, Ministries, local governments, research and community organizations.

-PPH has developed resources for health professionals, community planners and local governments so that they are better equipped to promote healthier built environments.
+PPH develops conceptual and practical resources for health professionals, community planners and local governments so that they are better equipped to promote healthier built environments.
 For example, "Health 201" is a step-by-step guide that supports planners, design professionals and local governments to take actions towards creating healthier built environments.
 For audiences new to healthy built environment issues, the Foundations for a Healthier Built Environment summary report is an introductory educational resource.